- The Magazine

 Located roughly 90 miles south of Las Vegas lies an underrated Nevada treasure.
 Touting a scenic riverwalk, crystal-clear waters, and nearby petroglyphs strewn across the red rock countryside, Laughlin truly stands out as a Nevada town worth visiting.
 A popular destination for snowbirds hoping to escape frigid temperatures during the winter season, Laughlin provides a sunny escape year-round.

 In October, Nevada Magazine Editor Matthew B. Brown and I were lucky enough to visit Laughlin—one of Nevada’s southernmost towns—taking in much that it has to offer.
-Though you don’t have to search far and wide to find your niche in Laughlin, here’s a list of our top 10 favorite things about this home away from home:
+Though you don’t have to search far and wide to find your niche in Laughlin, if you need a nudge here’s a list of our top 10 favorite things about this home away from home:

 From fine dining in one of the area’s elegant steakhouses such as the Range Steakhouse inside of Harrah’s Laughlin to enjoying an all-you-can-eat buffet in the Aquarius Casino Resort, the dining options in Laughlin are numerous.
 If you still crave a steak but want to keep it more casual, Saltgrass steakhouse inside Golden Nugget Laughlin will cater to your desire.
-If beer and a burger better suit your appetite, Pints Brewery & Sports Bar inside The Colorado Belle Hotel & Casino caters to the crowd wanting a more relaxed dining experience.
+If beer and a burger better suit your appetite, Pints Brewery & Sports Bar inside The Colorado Belle Hotel & Casino dishes up a more relaxed dining experience.

 Less than 30 minutes from Laughlin lies Grapevine Canyon, one of Nevada’s most interesting and accessible (via easily traversable dirt roads) archeological sites.
 This distinct area contrasts the normal landscape of the Mojave Desert, giving visitors a chance to view hundreds of petroglyphs carved into the canyon walls.
 Though dry during our visit, the canyon is said to contain a natural spring, giving life to plants such as cottonwoods, cattails, and canyon grapes, while also attracting wildlife such as the desert bighorn sheep.

-A short distance from Grapevine Canyon lies Christmas Tree Pass, which gives visitors astounding views of the area’s geology and vegetation; and yes—there’s a small decorated Christmas tree on top of the pass.
+A short distance on dirt roads from Grapevine Canyon lies Christmas Tree Pass, which gives visitors astounding views of the area’s geology and vegetation; and, yes, there was a small decorated Christmas tree on top of the pass when we visited.

 You don’t have to be a motor head to enjoy the Riverside Classic Auto Exhibition Hall at Don Laughlin’s Riverside Resort.
 With more than 80 rare, antique, and historic automobiles, trucks, and motorcycles, the free exhibit (spread out across two locations on the property) is available to the public daily.
-Ford Model Ts, a classic Chrysler Crown Imperial, and even an iconic Delorean, popularized by the film “Back to the Future,” can be viewed in this sizable automobile museum.
+Ford Model Ts, a classic Chrysler Crown Imperial, and even an iconic Delorean, popularized by the film “Back to the Future,” can be viewed in these spacious automobile museums.

 The Laughlin Riverwalk offers visitors a rousing way to cruise the Laughlin strip.
 The waterfront path is chock full of various restaurants, casinos, and river activities and provides a scenic view of the Colorado River.
 Guests who don’t feel like walking can even traverse the riverwalk by taking a ride on a water taxi.

-Tower of Power (November 11), Smokey Robinson (November 30), and the Charlie Daniels Band and Montgomery Gentry (December 13) are just a few of the big acts coming to Laughlin.
+Tower of Power, Smokey Robinson, the Charlie Daniels Band, and Montgomery Gentry are just a few of the big acts that have recently played Laughlin.

 The Colorado Belle Hotel & Casino is truly a sight to see.
 The replica paddlewheel boat includes not only a hotel and casino, but also contains retail stores and entertainment and dining options, all enclosed under the impressively decorated exterior.
-Lined with Koi ponds on one side and the Colorado River on the other, this resort is truly a sight to see.
+Lined with Koi ponds on one side and the Colorado River on the other, this resort stands out on the Laughlin strip.

-Exhibiting our mature personalities, Brown and I spent what seemed like hours in awe as we dropped handful after handful of fish food (for sale in front of the hotel in 25-cent vending machines) and watched as hundreds of Koi—and duck intruders—gobble it down.
+Brown and I spent what seemed like hours in awe as we dropped handful after handful of fish food (for sale in front of the hotel in 25-cent vending machines) and watched as hundreds of Koi—and duck intruders—gobbled it down.